Reiki Master Practitioner. Mindfulness Facilitator.

 I consider myself to be a calm, positive person with excellent listening/communication skills and very importantly, life experience…

-I now work part time for a local charity supporting young adults with learning disabilities.
-This is a whole new experience for me, but fun and rewarding seeing these young people full of life enjoying learning and reaching their potential through music and drama.
-Reiki has been seen to be of benefit to some of the students who have received it at Dramatize, as has been the case elsewhere and documented in the UK Reiki Federation literature.
+I now work part time for a local charity supporting young adults with learning and physical disabilities.
+This has been a whole new experience for me; it’s fun and so rewarding seeing these young people full of life enjoying learning and reaching their potential through music and drama.
+It is great to be able to offer Reiki here and has been seen to be of benefit to those who have received it.
+This has been the case elsewhere and documented in the UK Reiki Federation literature.

 Our lives are busy and often we put others’ needs before our own.